-I am satisfied that in the light of these wider circumstances Mrs N's verbal submissions are not inconsistent with the documentary evidence provided.
-I am persuaded that Mrs N had the same understanding as described in the judgment when she agreed to enter into the contract and purchased the plots of land.
-In other words, it's reasonable that Mrs N did not query the documentary evidence which appeared to contradict what she had just been told.
-As it was reasonable for her to assume that this was not the whole story.
+I am satisfied that in the light of these wider circumstances Mr N's verbal submissions are not inconsistent with the documentary evidence provided.
+I am persuaded that Mr N had the same understanding as described in the judgment when he agreed to enter into the contract and purchased the plots of land.
+In other words, it's reasonable that Mr N did not query the documentary evidence which appeared to contradict what he had been told.
+As it was reasonable for him to assume that this was not the whole story.
 Because the supplier would provide documents at a later date dealing with how the site would obtain planning permission and be developed for the proposed resale.
+In this case it is also fair to note that Mr N did not receive contracts for all the plots of land he purchased.